Energy · FY2025 10‑K ↗ XOM · NYSE

 Commodity Price Volatility

-Government Restrictions and Sanctions
+Government Restrictions on Oil and Gas Operations

 10-K Item 1A · Risk Factors